It involves the binding of an opsonin to a receptor on the pathogen’s cell membrane.

 Many proteins that act in the complement system are also opsonins.
 The complement system is a cascade of reactions between different proteins.

-Components of the complement system, especially fragments of the complement protein C3, are also potent opsonins.
+Components of the complement system, especially fragments of the complement protein C3, are potent opsonins.

 Several plasma proteins, including lectin, fibronectin, fibrinogen, and C-reactive protein, can also coat microbes and are recognized by receptors on phagocytes.

-The end result is the opsonization of pathogens and their direct destruction through the formation of a protein complex that penetrates the orifice of the bacterial cell wall.
+The result is the opsonization of pathogens and their direct destruction through forming a protein complex that penetrates the orifice of the bacterial cell wall.

 Problems in opsonization